keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“Your father isn’t listed in Leigh’s chart,” Nylah said.
+“Your father’s contact information isn’t listed in Leigh’s chart,” Nylah said.
 “It would be illegal for me to call him.
 Just like it would be illegal for me to share any medical information with you.”
 </p>

 <p>